Tara from Deal Seeking Mom and I have teamed up to bring you a special series over the next two weeks called Preparing Your Home for the Holidays.

 - Dust high shelves, window & door frames.

-- Dust your entertainment center, TV and electronics.
+- Dust your entertainment center, TV, and electronics.

 - Dust shelves and knickknacks.

-- Clean the windows, mirrors, TV screen.
+- Clean the windows, mirrors, TV screens.

 - Spot clean your upholstery & carpet.